Celebrating a medical breakthrough that could give affected families hope

 10 May 2023

 We're delighted to read that in a UK first at least one baby has now been born using a pioneering IVF technique known as ‘mitochondrial donation’.
-This is a huge step forward in the fight against devastating mitochondrial diseases, which are life-limiting genetic conditions for which there is currently no cure.
+This is a huge step forward in the fight against devastating mitochondrial diseases, which are life-limiting inherited conditions for which there is currently no cure.

 We played an instrumental role in bringing about a change to the law in 2015 to allow the use of this new mitochondrial replacement treatment, which has paved the way for this scientific breakthrough to take place.
-You can find out more about mitochondrial donation here.

-In its simplest terms, the technique involves replacing the unhealthy mitochondria in a woman who carries the disease with the healthy mitochondria from a donor woman during the process of IVF.
+In its simplest terms, the technique involves replacing the unhealthy mitochondria in a woman who carries mitochondrial disease with the healthy mitochondria from a donor woman during the process of IVF.
 The resulting baby would have all the genetic traits of the mother and father but would also have healthy mitochondria from a donor woman so would be free from the disease.

 The work was pioneered by Professor Sir Doug Turnbull and his team at the Wellcome Centre for Mitochondrial Research at Newcastle University.
 It’s a fantastic example of the collaboration between science and patient, and our ongoing work to fund research and support patients affected by mitochondrial disease.